sabalanga06/JavaScript/README.md

 # JavaScript
-A code repo for JS seriesStarting again from JS
+A code repo for JS series
+Starting again with JS